The Palm House

 Laura has her own problems: with a prickly mother and a tricky past, and in a beautiful and indifferent city, her day-to-day life is precarious.
 But as Putnam starts to sink into despondency, she must try to bring him back.

-A novel of enduring friendships and small mercies, The Palm House offers us Gwendoline Riley’s trademark keen observation and wit, and leaves us - somehow - with a curious sense of possibility.
+The Palm House offers us Gwendoline Riley’s trademark keen observation and wit, and leaves us - somehow - with a curious sense of possibility.
+It is a slender masterpiece from one of Britain’s finest prose stylists.

 ‘Riley’s prose is so electric, so alive with humour and insight and passion, that by the end you will want to stand up and cheer’ – Paul Murray, author of The Bee Sting

 This pristine book confirms Riley's position among the finest novelists working today.
-Her sentences are crystalline and perfect, and her attention to the world is always acute and occasionally tender - I love this book, and am awed by Riley's accomplishment -- Sarah Perry, author of Death of an Ordinary Man
+Her sentences are crystalline and perfect, and her attention to the world is always acute and occasionally tender - I love this book, and am awed by Riley's accomplishment -- Sarah Perry, award-winning author of The Essex Serpent and Death of an Ordinary Man

 Gwendoline Riley's talent for making characters live, and her skill for identifying the essential moment, word or gesture, is immense -- Chris Power, author of Mothers